amr080/docs-template/docs/user/xft-pools/interest-rate-methodology/index.md

 ### APR vs APY

-To fully understand Centrifuge Protocol interest rates and yields, it is also important to understand the difference between an `Annual Percentage Rate (APR)` and `Annual Percentage Yield (APY)`.
+To fully understand XFT Protocol interest rates and yields, it is also important to understand the difference between an `Annual Percentage Rate (APR)` and `Annual Percentage Yield (APY)`.
 The main difference is that an APY takes into account compounded interest, while the APR does not.
 Thus, for annual compounding, APR and APY are equal.
 For higher compounding frequencies such as monthly or daily compounding, an APY is higher than the annual APR.
 If you think of the example above, the APR is 6.00%.
 Your APY for monthly compounding is 6.1678%.
 The APY for secondly compounding 6.1837%.
 The higher the compounding frequency, the higher the equivalent APY.

-In the Centrifuge Protocol, the input rate usually is an APR.
+In the XFT Protocol, the input rate usually is an APR.
 E.g., if you look up at the financing fee of an asset on-chain, the number you’d find would be an APR.
 Since this APR is applied every second, the effective yield stemming from the interest accrued can be approximated best with an APY compounded secondly.
-Thus also in the Centrifuge App, most input rates will expect an APR, while the displayed interest rates and yields will commonly be APYs.
+Thus also in the XFT App, most input rates will expect an APR, while the displayed interest rates and yields will commonly be APYs.

 ## On-chain implementation